zenoss/ZenPacks.zenoss.InstalledTemplatesReport/README.md

 ================

     + Click Reports
-    + Under Reports, expand Monitoring Capabilites Reports
+    + Under Reports, expand Monitoring Capabilities Reports
-    + Select Installed Templates to generate a report for all Templates in your Zenoss Box
+    + Select Installed Templates to generate a report for all Templates in your Zenoss instance

 ZenPack installation